jakobharder/anno1800-jakobs-mods/imya.md

 ![](https://raw.githubusercontent.com/jakobharder/anno1800-jakobs-mods/main/doc/nw-cities.jpg)

-Terraced houses for artistas, construction material production and more electricity options for the New World.
+Terraced houses, material and need productions and more electricity options for the New World.
-They come with new needs, productions and fitting ornaments.

 ### Gameplay

-- Tiers: 2 Artista tiers (terraced, skyscraper)
+- Extra level tiers with more population for jornaleros, obrerors and artista

 ### Buildings

-- Terraced artista houses
+- Terraced jornalero, obrero and artista houses
 - Artista skyscrapers
-- Enables `Windmill` and `Industrial Cities` power plants in the New World
+- Enables `Windmill`, `Biogas Production` and `Industrial Cities` power plants in the New World

 ### Productions

-- NW Steelworks
+- NW steelworks
-- NW Concrete Factory
+- NW concrete factory (+ limestone quarry)
+- NW window maker (+ glass maker and sand pit)
-- NW Glassmaker
+- NW bakery (+ mill)
-- NW Window Maker
+- NW cheese dairy (+ milking palour)
+- NW jam kitchen (from citrus, only with NW Tourism)

 ### Ornaments